jerchiury/InstacartProject/instacart.md

 1. Data understanding and data integrity check
 2. Data cleaning, data exploration, and statistical analysis
-3. Feature Engineering
-4. Clustering of products
+3. Clustering of products
-5. Mining of association rules
+4. Mining of association rules
-6. Exploration of the association rules
+5. Exploration of the association rules
-7. Summary
+6. Summary

 ## 1. Data Understanding and integrity check